tracking-exposed/pornhub.tracking.exposed/content/criticalA.md

 ---
 title: "2020 Pornhub in review"
-subtitle: "they are the one obsessed by sugar daddies"
+subtitle: "they are the one craving for sugar daddies"
 draft: false
 type: 'darkBold'
 date: 2020-12-01T10:26:08Z
-og_title: "2020 Pornhub in review: "
+og_title: "PornHub 2020 Review: they want you, sugar daddy!"
 og_type: "website"
 og_image: "http://pornhub.tracking.exposed/images/pov.jpg"
 og_url: "/critcala"
-og_description: "this is a description and we'll play to rebuild it"
+og_description: "our angry team of algorithm analysts uncover the sex portal exploitation strategy"
 ---

 From an external independent source, as it should be.